tophertimzen/tophertimzen.github.io/_posts/2016-01-05-holidayHack.md

 Serial: 4CKL3R43V4.

 This serial will be unknown to some but it reads "Ackler 4 eva".
-Ackler was a professor at Southern Oregon University and was the professor to a member of the Count Hack team (will not mention whom as I do not know if they want to remain anonymous).
+Ackler was a professor at Southern Oregon University and was the professor to a member of the Counter Hack team (will not mention whom as I do not know if they want to remain anonymous).
 This makes [Lynn Ackler](http://www.sou.edu/cs/lynnackler.html)!

 Confession: I also attended SOU and got this inside joke.
 No I did not have outside help from anyone at Counter Hack.
 I also agree, Ackler 4 eva!
 (He is a great professor and an inspiration to many.)